AdesanmiOjo/Toy-Sales-Dashboard/README.md

 **Recommendations**

-Regional Focus: Given the regional variations in sales, we can consider tailoring marketing efforts and product offerings to better align with the preferences of each region.
+   1. Regional Focus: Given the regional variations in sales, we can consider tailoring marketing efforts and product offerings to better align with the preferences of each region.

-Product Promotion: Invest more in promoting the top-performing products (Product X, Y, Z, W) to maximize revenue.
+   2. Product Promotion: The company should invest more in promoting the top-performing products to maximize revenue.
+Seasonal Campaigns: We should plan and execute targeted marketing campaigns during the holiday season to capitalize on the spike in sales.
+   3. Inventory Planning: Using the revenue performance by period data to optimize inventory levels, products that are in their peak demand periods should be well stocked.
+   4. Customer Segmentation: Exploring customer data to identify different customer segments and tailoring marketing strategies to their specific needs and preferences.
+   5. Data Monitoring: Continuously monitoring of the dashboard for real-time insights and adjusting strategies accordingly to stay competitive in the toy market.